mgmacleod/context-mechanics/docs/foundation/context-mechanics-general-intro.md

 # Context Mechanics: A Research Program for Understanding Human-AI Integrative Cognition

-**A foundational science for studying how different cognitive architectures coordinate across the full spectrum of integration**
+**A foundational science for studying how different cognitive architectures coordinate across modes of integration**

 ## What is Context Mechanics?